-- Prospective students should request application forms from the Admissions Office or can apply on the Internet at www.southern.edu. - ♦ Completed applications should be returned to the Admissions Office with an application fee of \$25. - ♦ It is the student's responsibility to request any former schools (high school and college) to forward transcripts to the Admissions Office in support of the application.
-These will become the property of the University. - It is the student's responsibility to forward the ACT or SAT test scores to the Admissions Office. - Upon receipt and evaluation of the application, transcripts of credits and test scores, the Admissions Office will notify the applicant of the action taken.
+- Prospective students should request application forms from the Enrollment Services Office or can apply on the Internet at http://southern.edu. - Completed applications should be returned to the Enrollment Services Office with an application fee of \$25. - It is the student's responsibility to request any former schools (high school and college) to forward transcripts to the Admissions Office in support of the application.
+These will become the property of the University. - It is the student's responsibility to forward the ACT or SAT test scores to the Enrollment Services Office. - Upon receipt and evaluation of the application, transcripts of credits and test scores, the Enrollment Services Office will notify the applicant of the action taken.